python/cpython/Doc/faq/design.rst

 How are dictionaries implemented in CPython?
 --------------------------------------------

-CPython's dictionaries are implemented as resizable hash tables.
+CPython's dictionaries are implemented as resizable `hash tables <https://en.wikipedia.org/wiki/Hash_table>`_.
 Compared to B-trees, this gives better performance for lookup (the most common operation by far) under most circumstances, and the implementation is simpler.